stathack/class/README.md

-This is the read me for the class presentation of git
+This is the course material from the 2016 General Assembly Data Science course